karashily/Encoding/README.md

 # encoding
-Huffman and Arithmetic encoding implemented in C++
+Huffman and Arithmetic encoding implemented in C++.